 Trust Conference is the Thomson Reuters Foundation’s flagship annual event and a leading human rights forum.
 Normally held in the heart of London each year, the conference brings together some 600 delegates from diverse sectors representing more than 60 countries.
-This year, the forum moved online due to the COVID-19 pandemic.
-Speakers included Nobel Laureate and social entrepreneur Professor Muhammad Yunus, Chief Executive at Oxfam GB Danny Sriskandarajah, Executive Director of the Committee to Protect Journalists Joel Simon, Creative Director of Eco Age Ltd Livia Firth, Technical Research Manager at Stanford Internet Observatory Renée DiResta, Associate Director at UCLA and author of ‘Algorithms of Oppression’ Safiya Noble and Co-Founder and Director of Tandem Research Urvashi Aneja.
+In 2020 and 2021, the forum has moved online due to the COVID-19 pandemic.
+Previous speakers have included Nobel Laureate and social entrepreneur Professor Muhammad Yunus, Chief Executive at Oxfam GB Danny Sriskandarajah, Executive Director of the Committee to Protect Journalists Joel Simon, Creative Director of Eco Age Ltd Livia Firth, Technical Research Manager at Stanford Internet Observatory Renée DiResta, Associate Director at UCLA and author of ‘Algorithms of Oppression’ Safiya Noble and Co-Founder and Director of Tandem Research Urvashi Aneja.

 Missed the conference?
 No need to miss out.
 View all the panel discussions and keynote speeches here.